LaunchCodeEducation/linux/content/bash-operators/walkthrough/pipe/index.md

 ## Piping

-Using the pipe operator `|` allows bash to redirect `stdout` to a new command or place.
+Using the pipe operator `|` allows bash to redirect `stdout` as `stdin` to a new command or location.
 Piping allows you to send data from one program or command to another.
   - Generally used to combine two or more commands
   - Output continues to input into the next command